 This post shares the Wasabi S3 speed test results from Sydney/Australia.
 Read this post in conjunction with “How to install NextCloud using Wasabi S3 as primary storage” if you plan to use Wasabi S3 for NextCloud.

 Poor latency will impact performance.
-Therefore, choosing the best data centre can make a big difference.
-Wasabi S3 provides data centres at us-east-1, us-east-2, us-west-1, eu-central-1 and ap-northeast-1.
-Luckily Wasabi S3 has a useful tool to illustrate poor performance.
+Therefore, choosing the best data center can make a big difference.

 The test results below show two types of tests: